ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/en.md

 Thanks for your interest in making the osu! wiki better!
 At this time, contributing to the osu! wiki will require more time and slightly more effort to make your changes actually happen.
 This quick-start guide is intended for newcomers that have never worked with GitHub and the osu! wiki contribution workflow before.
 If you already have experience using GitHub, feel free to skip this guide and follow the common feature-branch workflow for content updates in this repository.

-If, during any part, you are confused and/or need further help, feel free to send a message to the [osu!dev Discord chat](https://discord.gg/ppy) in the `#osu-wiki` channel.
+If, during any part, you are confused and/or need further help, feel free to send a message to the [osu!dev Discord](https://discord.gg/ppy) (`#osu-wiki` channel).

 ## Getting started